w3f/polkadot-wiki-old/docs/polkadot/node/guides/validator-payout.md

 Although rewards are paid equally, slashes are relative to a validator's stake.
 Therefore, if you do have enough DOTs to run multiple validators, it is in your best interest to do so.
 A slash of 30% will, of course, be more DOTs for a validator with 18 DOTs staked than one with 9 DOTs staked.

 Running multiple validators does not absolve you of the consequences of misbehavior.
-Polkadot punishes attacks that appear coordinated more severly than individual attacks.
+Polkadot punishes attacks that appear coordinated more severely than individual attacks.
 You should not, for example, run multiple validators hosted on the same infrastructure.
 A proper multi-validator configuration would ensure that they do not fail simultaneously.

 Nominators have the incentive to nominate the lowest-staked validator, as this will result in the lowest risk and highest reward.